lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/MCP_SYSTEM_DEPLOYMENT.md

 ## Overview

-This guide provides step-by-step instructions for deploying your GreyGuard MCP (Model Context Protocol) System to Fetch.ai's Agentverse platform.
+This guide provides step-by-step instructions for deploying your TRIAGE A.I.
+MCP (Model Context Protocol) System to Fetch.ai's Agentverse platform.
 The system includes a production-ready MCP server with weather data services and full ASI protocol integration.

 ## Prerequisites